ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Detached EAT Bundle

-In this DEB main token is produced by a HW attestation block.
+In this detached EAT bundle, the main token is produced by a HW attestation block.
 The detached Claims-Set is produced by a TEE and is largely identical to the Simple TEE examples above.
 The TEE digests its Claims-Set and feeds that digest to the HW block.

 In a better example the attestation produced by the HW block would be a CWT and thus signed and secured by the HW block.
 Since the signature covers the digest from the TEE that Claims-Set is also secured.

-The DEB itself can be assembled by untrusted SW.
+The detached EAT bundle itself can be assembled by untrusted SW.

 ~~~~
 {::include cddl/Example-Tokens/valid_deb.diag}